Transports Week In Review - The SPY Reaches A Key Peak Versus Transports As Divergence Is Now At 11 Percentage Points

 Rail Operators

 Rail operator performance was down for the week, with the exception being Canadian Pacific (NYSE:CP).
 Railroads continue to be a top performing industry within transports.
-In-line with this performance, last week's decline was very marginal, versus other industries.
+In line with this performance, last week's decline was very marginal versus other industries.

 Week eighteen of 2017 witnessed continued improvement for Class Is based on total traffic carried.
 All Class I railroads remained positive for the year, which continued to be led by Canadian National's (NYSE:CNI) 10.4 percent improvement.
 I continue to see sustained investment value in this group remaining, throughout the year.